jgonz73/Travel-Advisor/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project requires an Android emulator installed/supported to run in IDE.
+Android Studio and Visual Studio Code are main IDE's used in development.
+Credit to Ali, Meet, and Verdant for working in development team using Jira.

-A few resources to get you started if this is your first Flutter project:
+A few resources for starting Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)